Molokini Crater Overview

 What is Molokini Crater?

-Where is Molokini?
+Where is Molokini Located?

 Molokini Crater is a crescent-shaped volcanic islet located about three miles off Maui’s southwest coast, between Māʻalaea Harbor and the island of Kahoʻolawe.
 Accessible only by boat, this partially submerged crater rises from the ocean floor to form a natural marine sanctuary.
 Most snorkeling and diving tours to Molokini depart from Māʻalaea Harbor or Kihei Boat Ramp, making it an easy half-day adventure for South and Central Maui visitors.
 The crater’s curved shape creates a protected inner lagoon ideal for snorkeling, while its outer “back wall” drops steeply into deep blue water popular with scuba divers.